-Without a basic fee, the basic account management with the N26 is successful, independent of regular cash receipts or a minimum account balance.
-Linked to this account is a overdraft facility, which currently costs an average of 8.9 percent interest per year (p.a.) with the N26.
+Without a basic fee, the basic account management with N26 is successful, independent of regular cash receipts or a minimum account balance.
+Linked to this account is a overdraft facility, which currently costs an average of 8.9 percent interest per year (p.a.) with N26.

 Thanks to the close connection to the smartphone mentioned above, you can receive push notifications for each account transaction or in the event of the drawdown of the overdraft facility.
 Unwanted transactions are detected so quickly.

 While regular transfers can of course be made using the N26 app, the bank also integrates the Transferwise international transfer service into its own offering.
 This acts as an intermediary for international transfers and enables cheaper and faster transactions abroad compared to regular bank transfers.
 Transferwise integration into the N26 account is certainly practical.
 Holders of an account with any other bank can also use the service via their own website.
 Another special feature of the N26 account is that you can also use Google Pay or rely on Apple Pay.

 All settings can be made mainly via the N26 app and the web interface in the browser.
 These include, among other things, card blocking, changing the card PIN or limit adjustments to the account.
 3D Secure also works directly from within the app.
 This security procedure makes it possible for you to make online purchases by confirming them on your smartphone.
 You have five minutes to do this.
 You don’t have to enter a password.